 Poorly Made In China is Paul’s Midler’s true-life experience working as a cultural and linguistic conduit between Chinese factories and Western companies, solving the cross-cultural troubles they are having with China while doing business.
 The clash of cultures, the ridiculous stories of quality degrading shipment by shipment, and Midler’s observations make a great story.
 Almost anyone who has done business in or with China will have one of his or her own such stories and they are always worth a listen.

 The Man Who Loved China is a biography of Joseph Needham, a British scientist and historian, focused on China for much of his life after discovering its charms and mysteriousness.

 My Chinese friends who have the best English and have not lived abroad are those that watch a lot of American movies and TV shows.
 Luckily they are able to find enough interesting shows to help them along to fluency with very little accent in many cases.
 This is not to say that all American films and TV shows are great, as many people know, most are bad.
 However, the amount of quality Chinese TV shows and films are a ten times fewer or more.
-So for those of you who would like to employ the TV-film method of learning a foreign language while in China, here are some quality Chinese films (there are no good TV shows).
+So for those of you who would like to employ the TV-film method of learning a foreign language while in China, here are some quality Chinese films.

 Note that when looking for these movies you will want to make sure you find them with Chinese subtitles and/or English subtitles unless your Mandarin is insane and you don’t need either.

 Technically Infernal Affairs is a Hong Kong film and it’s all in Cantonese.
 However, this is just a great movie.
 If you thought The Departed was good, well this is even better.
 It is the original movie that The Departed was a remake of.
 The film is directed by Andrew Lau and Alan Mak, and stars Tony Leung, Anthony Wong, Kelly Chen, Eric Tsang, and Andy Lau.
 Watch it!